percona/community/content/projects/everest.md

 Also, Percona Everest uses:

-* Everest Operator that rely on underlying operators for deploying DB clusters of a given engine type.
+* Percona Everest Operator that rely on underlying operators for deploying DB clusters of a given engine type.

-* Everest Catalog - an internal tool for everestcli.
+* Percona Everest Catalog - an internal tool for everestcli.

 ![Percona Everest Kubernetes Native](/images/everest/everest-k8s-native.jpg)